PactFlow On-Premises Architecture

 Healthcheck endpoint

-.
 You can use supervisorctl

-to perform the healthcheck request.
+to send the healthcheck request.

 An example healthcheck configuration for Docker Compose: